Contact Us Today!

 Cosmetic veneers are a phenomenal way to rehabilitate your smile, especially if you are dealing with unpleasant stains, discoloration, or otherwise unattractive teeth.
 Cosmetic veneers are one of the swiftest and most efficient dental procedures to restore and preserve your smile.
 Our team here at San Marcos Dental Center will do a thorough dental examination to uncover if you are indeed a good candidate for cosmetic veneers.
 At the end of the day cosmetic veneers is the swiftest and most efficient dental procedure to restore your smile to its former glory.

 The veneers themselves act as a shell or casing to cover your teeth to mask any defects.
+The shells are simply bonded to your teeth using dental cement.
+Cosmetic veneers in most cases are composed of composite resins, ceramics and porcelain.

 Posted in Uncategorized by Gary Lovelace